rahuldesar/git-elevate/basics.md

 ---

-THIS DOESNOT COVER ALL GIT COMMANDS AND FLAGS.
+**THIS DOESNOT COVER ALL GIT COMMANDS AND FLAGS.**

-To list all available commands or additional help check
+To list all available commands or additional help.
+Check:

 ```
  man git || git --help || git help -a || git help -g || git help <concept|command>